 A bereaved mother herself, a life-long vegan and a Zen Garland priest, Kyouji has created a unique environment just outside Sedona where the traumatically bereaved have the necessary space to fully inhabit their grief through the natural beauty of the Arizona high desert landscape, interbeing with animals rescued from abuse, as well as the care of counselors trained her therapeutic practice of Compassionate Bereavement Care™.
 The animal inhabitants of Selah Carefarm include horses, donkeys, alpacas, sheep, goats, pigs, dogs and cats.

 This program combines training in psychotherapy and counseling for trauma and advanced training in Zen.
-The internship is open to experienced Zen students who are recommended to the Order by their Zen teachers and hold a professional license as a medical doctor, nurse, social worker, clinical counselor or are ordained clergy.
+The internship is open to experienced Zen students who are recommended by their Zen teachers and hold a professional license as a medical doctor, nurse, social worker, clinical counselor, or ordained clergy.

 The Selah Carefarm Zen Internship is coordinated and directed by Roshi Monika Genmitsu Kahn who serves as a program assistant for the MISS Foundation and a grief counselor at the Carefarm.
-Roshi Genmitsu taught farming in Switzerland in a government sponsored program for twelve years and served another twelve years as Residential Director for a semi-private, not for profit Vocational Training program, supported by the government.
+Roshi Genmitsu taught farming in Switzerland in a government sponsored program for twelve years and served another twelve years as residential director for a semi-private, not-for-profit vocational training program, supported by the Swiss government.

 For More Information

 For further information about Selah Care Farm or the Zen Internship in Compassionate Bereavement Care, please fill out this contact form.